Adopting and Amending Wild & Scenic River and Lower St. Croix Riverway Ordinances

 Local governments in the Wild & Scenic River and Lower St. Croix Riverway districts must have an ordinance that complies with the Wild & Scenic River or the Lower St. Croix Riverway rules.

-The DNR reviews local ordinances for compliance with the relevant state rules.
+The DNR reviews ordinance amendments for compliance with the relevant state rules.

-This process is designed so that local governments obtain conditional DNR approval of proposed ordinances or amendments in time for public hearings to consider ordinance amendments.
-Conditional approval means that the proposed ordinance or amendment is mostly compliant with the rules and only a few relatively minor changes may be needed before the ordinance is adopted by the board or council.
+The DNR review process is designed so that local governments obtain the DNR’s conditional approval of proposed ordinances or amendments in time for public hearings to consider ordinance amendments.
+Conditional approval means that the proposed ordinance or amendment is compliant with the rules. .

-If the ordinance or amendment has major deviations from the rules or includes other complexities, work with your area hydrologist to resolve issues ahead of time.
-Concerns must be resolved before the DNR will issue conditional approval.
+If the ordinance or amendment has major deviations from the rules or includes other complexities, work with your area hydrologist as described in Step 2 to address these issues before requesting conditional approval as described in Step 3.

 Click on question below to reveal more information.
 Click again to hide.

-Step 1: Notify the DNR of Intent to Adopt or Amend an Ordinance (Optional)
+Step 1: Notify the DNR of intent to adopt or amend an ordinance

-Informing the DNR gives us a chance to schedule time to help your effort stay on schedule.
+Informing the DNR gives us a chance to plan time to help your effort stay on schedule.

-Step 2: Request DNR Preliminary Review of a Rough Draft Ordinance/Amendment (Optional)
+Step 2: Request DNR preliminary review of a rough draft ordinance/amendment (recommended)

-To request a DNR preliminary review of a rough draft ordinance/amendment, submit the following items as soon as the proposed ordinance is ready:
+To request a DNR preliminary review of a rough draft ordinance/amendment, submit the following items at least 30 days before you want DNR feedback:

 1. Proposed ordinance or amendment as a Word document:

-• showing all additions, deletions, and other changes from the existing ordinance or the existing ordinance, and
+1. showing all additions and/or deletions from the existing ordinance, and

-• explaining why provisions have been added, deleted, or changed using comments in the Word document.
-Clarifying and explaining changes will reduce back-and-forth communications and expedite the review.
+2. Comments explaining the reason/purpose for the ordinance amendments in the Word document.
+Explanatory comments will reduce back-and-forth communications and expedite the review.

 2. Email explaining:

-• what you are trying to accomplish with the new ordinance or amendment, and
+1. what you are trying to accomplish with the proposed ordinance or amendment, and

 To request a DNR conditional review of a near final draft, submit the following items at least 30 days before a public hearing.

-1. The proposed ordinance as a Word document.
+1. The proposed ordinance or amendment as a Word document:

-An amendment to an existing ordinance may require a comprehensive review of the entire ordinance for compliance with state rules.
-This will only occur in select cases where:
+An amendment to an existing ordinance may result in a comprehensive review of the entire ordinance for compliance with state rules in cases where:

 • the organization differs significantly from when it was last approved by the DNR